matryer/xbar/README.md

 ## It's free, so please donate

-If you use this, please donate a fraction of a BitCoin to `1DGoNEYAnjE5DqK7y5zMPR4PLU5HLKpLNR`.
+If you use this, please donate BitCoin to `1DGoNEYAnjE5DqK7y5zMPR4PLU5HLKpLNR`.

 ## Installing plugins